davidthorn/learning-calculus/README.md

 It seems that it may be worth while reading through this document to understand things a bit further.

 [Zeno's Paradoxes](https://plato.stanford.edu/entries/paradox-zeno/#ParPlu)

+# Why Calculus Works

+* Using limits to zoom in on curves
+* Slope equals rise over run
+* Area of a triangle equals one-half base times height
+* The Pythagoreans theorem: a²+ b² = c²